thesecurevector/waf-patterns/README.md

 <img src="./pics/dynamic-waf-in alarm-1.png"  width="800">
 </p>

-The WAF starts to block the requests from the attacker before they reach the API Gateway endpoint and my API Gateway starts to send back again data to clients.
+The WAF starts to block the requests before they reach the API Gateway endpoint and my API Gateway starts to send back again data to the client.

 <p align="center">